AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What Is Gap Insurance?

-Gap coverage is a type of insurance that would cover the remainder of your lease or loan if your vehicle was totaled, which in Pennsylvania, means that its salvage value is less than the cost of the repairs.1 In other words, if you totaled your car, you wouldn’t be responsible for paying the remainder of the lease or the loan; instead, your gap insurance would kick in.
+Gap coverage is a type of insurance that would cover the remainder of your lease or loan if your vehicle was stolen or totaled, which in Pennsylvania, means that its salvage value is less than the cost of the repairs.1 In other words, if you totaled your car, you wouldn’t be responsible for paying the remainder of the lease or the loan; instead, your gap insurance would kick in.

 What It Covers